OpenMatch/COCO-DR/README.md

 # COCO-DR
-[EMNLP 2022] This repo provides the code for reproducing the experiments in paper **COCO-DR: Combating Distribution Shifts in Zero-Shot Dense Retrieval with Contrastive and Distributionally Robust Learning** (EMNLP 2022 Main Conference).
+This repo provides the code for reproducing the experiments in paper **COCO-DR: Combating Distribution Shifts in Zero-Shot Dense Retrieval with Contrastive and Distributionally Robust Learning** (EMNLP 2022 Main Conference).

 COCO-DR is a domain adaptation method for training zero-shot dense retrievers.
 It is based on simple *continuous constrastive learning* (COCO) and *implicit distributional robust learning* (iDRO) and can achieve significant improvement over other zero-shot models without using billion-scale models, seq2seq models, and cross-encoder distillation.